-The Earls Court Project Area is a huge tract of land covering 77 acres (the equivalent of over 120 football pitches) on the western edge of central London.
+The Earls Court Opportunity Area is a huge tract of land covering 77 acres on the western edge of central London.
 It spans the boundaries of the boroughs of Hammersmith & Fulham and Kensington & Chelsea and its borders run along Warwick Road to the east, Lillie Road to the south, North End Road to the west and West Cromwell Road (the A4) to the north.

 Who owns it?

 The land is largely owned by the three potential partners involved in The Earls Court Project – EC Properties LP (a wholly owned subsidiary of Capco), the London Borough of Hammersmith & Fulham and Transport for London.
 The Earls Court exhibition centre and its car park on Seagrave Road (owned by EC Properties LP), the West Kensington and Gibbs Green housing estates (subject to a Conditional Land Sale Agreement between Capco and the London Borough of Hammersmith & Fulham), and the Lillie Bridge rail depot (owned by Transport for London) are currently included in the development site.

 Like all major cities, London is constantly evolving.
 The Earls Court Project Area offers a rare opportunity to provide around 7,500 much-needed new homes and 10,000 new jobs for Londoners in the 21st century.